 Second, it’s important to note that salicylic acid must be formulated within a particular pH range to function effectively as an exfoliant, but many masks don’t meet that criterion.
-While you may get some minimal benefits from using this ingredient in a mask, where BHA really works is in a well-formulated leave-on exfoliant.
+While you may get some soothing benefits from using this ingredient in a mask, where BHA works best is in a well-formulated leave-on exfoliant.

 References for this information:

 Clinical, Cosmetic, and Investigational Dermatology, August 2015, pages 455–461